SharePoint/sp-dev-docs/docs/solution-guidance/Sandbox-Solution-Transformation-Guidance.md

 # Transform sandbox solutions to the SharePoint Add-in model

+Transforming your sandbox solutions to the SharePoint Add-in model involves analyzing your existing extensions, designing and developing your new SharePoint Add-ins, and then testing and deploying your add-in in your production environment.

+> [!NOTE]
-Code-based sandbox solutions [were deprecated](https://blogs.msdn.microsoft.com/sharepointdev/2014/01/14/deprecation-of-custom-code-in-sandboxed-solutions/) in 2014, and SharePoint Online has started the process to completely remove this capability.
+> [Code-based sandbox solutions were deprecated](https://blogs.msdn.microsoft.com/sharepointdev/2014/01/14/deprecation-of-custom-code-in-sandboxed-solutions/) in 2014, and SharePoint Online has started the process to completely remove this capability.
 Code-based sandbox solutions are also deprecated in SharePoint 2013 and in SharePoint 2016.

-Transforming your sandbox solutions to the SharePoint Add-in model involves analyzing your existing extensions, designing and developing your new SharePoint Add-ins, and then testing and deploying your add-in in your production environment.

 ## Code-based sandbox solutions in SharePoint